Post Office Suspensions Dashboard

 - Severe damage to the Post Office.

-Postal Service guidance states that suspended Post Offices must be resolved by either re-opening or closing the facilities permanently, processes which typically take place within 180 to 280 days, as the U.S. Postal Service Inspector General notes here.
+Postal Service guidance states that suspended Post Offices must be resolved by either re-opening or closing the facilities permanently.
+The closing process typically occurs within 180 to 280 days, as the USPS Office of Inspector General notes here.
 However, in many instances Post Offices remain suspended beyond that window.
 This has led to ongoing interest from the Commission, Members of Congress, and the broader postal community in improving visibility into the status of these locations.
 This dashboard was developed to enhance transparency and provide stakeholders with a clearer view of where suspensions are occurring and how long they have been in place.
 The Commission welcomes continued dialogue with the Postal Service and other stakeholders to ensure this data remains useful and aligns with broader service and operational goals.

 About the Post Office Suspensions Dashboard